 Use contactless payment methods or debit/credit cards as much as possible.
 Payments and registration should all be done online.
 We recommend that you arrive wearing your curling clothes ready to play.
 Shoes will be changed onsite continuing to follow the physical distancing measures.
 All players will be required to use sanitizer before entering the facility.
-All youth curlers and those who cannot maintain physical distance should be required to wear a mask.
+All curlers should be requested to wear a mask.
 Masks may be available for purchase or bring your own.
 We recommend you arrive no more than ten minutes ahead of your scheduled time.
 When onsite, always maintain a physical distance of at least two meters from others at all times.